xmark2/PySEBootcamp/Readme.md

 ### How to stop docker-compose
     # sudo docker-compose down

+## How to remove volume/database
+    # sudo docker-compose down -v

 ## How to fix docker-compose down
     # sudo apt-get purge --auto-remove apparmor
     # sudo service docker restart